 An engraving by Robert Havell (1769-1832) of a painting by Joseph Cartwright (1789-1829).
-The lugger is shown on the port tack making ground to windward with all sail set and her reefs out.
+The lugger is shown on the starboard tack making ground to windward with all sail set and her reefs out.
 In the background is an East Indiaman, preparing to weigh.

 Cartwright had the maritime world in his blood.
 He was born in Dawlish in Devon, at the mouth of the Exe estuary and then worked for the navy as an administrator – without actually joining up – and rose to be paymaster-general of the British forces at Corfu in 1815.
 While he was there he painted – and some of the work he created came to be published as Views in the Ionian Islands, published in 1821.
 He pursued a career as an artist when he returned from Corfu and enjoyed some good success, showing work at the Royal Academy, the British Institution, and the Society of British Artists’ galleries in Suffolk Street from 1823 to 1829.
 His reputation continued to rise and in 1828 he was appointed marine painter in ordinary to the duke of Clarence, later William IV.